Dawnkai/socketFB/README.md

 ### Friends
 Friends are stored in `friends` table.
 It consists of self-incrementing `id`, `username` and `friend`.

+### Sesssions
+When a user logs in, the server will create a session for him (storing his socket descriptor and username).
+Similarly when a user logs out, the server will remove their session entry.
+It consists of `username` and primary key - `fd`, which stores the client file descriptor.

 ## Authors

 * [DawnKai (Maciej Kleban)](https://github.com/Dawnkai/)